jd12/super-anagrams-student/README.md

 ```

 TEST CASES:
 This file contains test cases to run your code on when you have it working.
 Most of the code has been written- you can finish implementing it and use it to fully test your SuperAnagram code.
-NOTE: do not submit this class to OWL.
-This is for your testing purposes only.
-If your code passes all of these tests your code is likely to get max points.
+If your code passes all of these tests your code is likely to get max points for computational thinking.

 ### SuperAnagram Test Cases